-A zero-trust access platform will secure and administer access to your 'problematic' applications.
+An identity-centric zero-trust platform will secure and administer access to your 'problematic' applications.
 For example, there may be a long lead time for a legacy application to move from on-prem to cloud and even longer for the deployment of a modern replacement.
 During this time, security gaps must be controlled.
-Using a zero-trust access platform, you can overlay access control and security measures, including MFA, SSO, least privilege, auditing, and Just-in-time (JIT) access for third-party vendors and other high-risk users.
+Using an identity-centric zero-trust platform, you can overlay access control and security measures, including MFA, SSO, least privilege, auditing, and Just-in-time (JIT) access for third-party vendors.

-THE CYOLO APPROACH TO PROBLEMATIC APPLICATIONS
+THE CYOLO APPROACH TO 'PROBLEMATIC' APPLICATIONS